mrlegowatch/GarageStorageSwift/README.md

     try garage.setSyncStatus(.syncing, for: myPerson)
     try garage.setSyncStatus(.synced, for: [myBrother, mySister, myMom, myDad])
 ```
-**Note**: These methods will throw an error if one or more of the objects was not found in the garage.

 You can also query the sync status of an object in the garage:
 ```swift